pulumi/docs/pulumi-hugo/themes/default/content/docs/pulumi-cloud/deployments/get-started.md

 ### Deployment settings

-After you've configured your project settings you will be able to configure the behavior of Deployments, including when to trigger new Deployments and environment variables to include with your updates.
+After you've configured your project settings, you will be able to configure the behavior of Deployments, including when to trigger new Deployments and environment variables to include with your updates.

 A full description of each setting is available [here](/docs/pulumi-cloud/deployments/reference/#deployment-settings).

-After you've configured everything you should see a new Deployment of your project.
+After you've configured everything, you should see a new Deployment of your project.

 In summary, after going through this wizard you will have: